nsidc/earthaccess/docs/user_guide/search.md

     )
 ```

 `search_datasets` returns a Python list of results.
-We can find the number of dataets using the built-in Python `len()` function.
+We can find the number of datasets using the built-in Python `len()` function.

 ```
 print(len(result))